Samthesimpsons/Notes-for-Advance-Git/README.md

 git commit -am "update index.html" git merge main

-# However there will be conflicts which will be shown in the file itself
+# However there will be conflicts which will be shown in the file itself, for this e.g. index.html
 # <<< HEAD (crrrent branch)
 # ...
 # =======